Friedrich-Mueller/tab-ddpm-dp/README.md

 DP-TabDDPM offers the complete TabDDPM Diffusion Model functionality and additionally the option to run it with the application of differential privacy via DP-SGD.

 Beware that training under DP increases runtimes significantly.
-Additionally, the runtime grows linearly with the of amount/value of Noise Multiplicity.
+Additionally, the runtime grows linearly with the amount/value of Noise Multiplicity.

 ### Datasets